apache/fluo-website/tour/exercise-1.md

     String status = colVals.get(DocLoader.REF_STATUS_COL);
     String processed = colVals.getOrDefault(PROCESSED_COL, "false");

-    // TODO if status is referenced and not already processed the adjustCounts by +1 and set
+    // TODO if status is referenced and not already processed then adjustCounts by +1 and set
     // PROCESSED_COL to true

-    // TODO is status is unreferenced then delete all columns for content
+    // TODO if status is unreferenced then delete all columns for content
     // TODO if status is unreferenced and document was processed, then adjust counts by -1 }

-  @Override
-  public ObservedColumn getObservedColumn() {
-    return new ObservedColumn(DocLoader.REF_STATUS_COL, NotificationType.STRONG);
-  }
 }
 ```